 - What if I want to do some decorating on my own?

 - We love it when owners stay involved with decorating and improving their home.
 Just make sure to check that the home is not booked and you can easily access it whenever you want!
 We do ask that you choose a design theme while decorating and keep in mind that thrift store/second-hand is not a design theme.

 - What happens if there is an emergency?
 Who does the guest call?

 - The guest always calls My 2nd Home.
-The guest actually never knows the name of the owner for privacy reasons (unless you really want us to tell them).
-We take the call and dispatch the appropriate handyman.
-We are willing to pay the handyman and then put the bill onto your home owner statement taking out of the revenue owed to you during the month, or we can have the service bill you directly.
+The guest actually never knows the name of the owner for privacy reasons.
+We take the call and dispatch our staff, or the appropriate licensed vendor.
+We are willing to pay the licensed vendor and then put the bill onto your home owner statement taking out of the revenue owed to you during the month, or we can have the service bill you directly.
 My 2nd Home does not charge any additional fees for these types of emergency jobs.

 - How do you deal with noisy guests?

-- We require renters to be at least 25 years old, and we have a strict policy of evicting them upon any sign of noise, partying, or over-occupancy.
-Parties do happen and we want people to enjoy themselves, however we do not tolerate abuse at the properties and contractually have heavy measures in place to evict and charge additional fees.
-If we receive multiple noise complaints about a guest, we will send over the police and attempt to remove the guest from the property for the remainder of the stay.
+- We require renters to have at least one adult/parent staying in the home, and we have a strict policy of evicting them upon any sign of noise, partying, or over-occupancy.
+We want people to enjoy themselves, however we do not tolerate abuse at the properties and contractually have heavy measures in place to evict and charge additional fees.
+If we receive multiple noise complaints about a guest, we will call the police and if necessary, remove the guest from the property for the remainder of the stay.

 - Do owners have to allow pets?